zuch/spring-boot-rest-auth/README.md

 _docker-compose_ will then start a docker container of the spring boot app together with a postgres container

-`NOTE!` The first time you execute `docker-compose up`, the spring boot app may be trying to reach connection to postgres before available.
-If so please rerun `docker-compose up`

 ### build

 ```bash